gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ```

 Here, the flag `--requestWithdraw` is very important part, which tells the script to initiate the the withdraw request.
-The `tokenIndices` of the tokens, which you want to withdraw from the brackets need to be specified via the flag `--tokenIds=[indices]` - do not write the brackets into the command.
+The `tokenIndices` of the tokens, which you want to withdraw from the brackets need to be specified via the flag `--tokenIds=[indices]` - do not write the square brackets into the command.
 Under normal usage, these are the exact same indices, which were used during the liquidity provision.
 The flag `--brackets=[comma separated brackets]` must contain the brackets that were deployed during the liquidity provision.
-Please provide these addresses separated by commas and without any spaces.
+Please provide these addresses separated by commas, without any spaces, and without any square brackets.
 In case you don't remember them, you would have to run the following command:

 ```ssh